![]() |

 Mirror Image Twins |

 If you are mirror image twins it means that you are also identical twins.
 Mirror image twins are created when the fertilised egg splits quite late (around days 9-12), any later and twins can be co-joined.
-Mirror Image twins have small mirror image differences but are actually genetically identical; this means you have the exact same DNA!
-Some parts of the body can be mirrored; but not the appendix or heart or other internal organs as far as we know.
+Mirror image twins have small mirror image differences but are actually genetically identical; this means you have the exact same DNA!
+Some parts of the body are commonly mirrored; mirroring of appendix or heart or other internal organs is rare.
 We have some examples of our own mirroring:

 Separation at School |